35mm Multi-Image Slideshow ✷ Work In Progress

 Gathering Production Kit & Workplan🏋️ RESIDENCY PREP

-In preparation for my time at an art residency in Western Carolina I have started to ground back into the 35mm slide making after a long hiatus.
-Some shown here: include a bear graph🐻📊 and a gorgeous Venetian palace statue (from my grandfathers slide travel archive).
 I have used this time to work out what production kit I‘ll bring to the residency.
-While I am interested to continue making my 320+ library for the larger project and I also want to use time to experiment more on layering multiple projectors.
-This means expanding the kit I bring and making what I consider a kind of “collaged projection illustration” by using multiple projectors to create one image.
+While I am interested to continue making my 320+ library for the larger project and I also want to experiment more with layering multiple projectors.
+This means expanding the kit I bring and using multiple projectors to create a kind of “collaged projection illustration”.

-My first “Projection Illustration” is called “Conquerer” with the central image: a bronze horseman raising a flag.
-That slide is masked and surrounded by a red starburst plus four images of erupting gysers.
-Slighty humourous but mostly just emotive- it uses 5 projectors and one overhead.
-The overhead employs a kind of cutout shadow puppet technique.
+The overhead employs a cutout shadow puppet technique.
 All the slide images have been masked.
 Masking Slides were a technique (and product) used in the 1980’s muti-image industry trade.
 Thankyou Ebay catalogs!
 Here- I am using masks to allow multiple profections to overlay and also to generate shapes.
-Fun fact: Masks were also used in the industry to build large panorama’s (via soft fades on overlapping images) and also to generate ANIMATION- Who would have thunk it!?

-My first “Projection Illustration” is called “Conquerer” with the central image: a bronze horseman raising a flag.
-That slide is masked and surrounded by a red starburst plus four images of erupting gysers.
-Slighty humourous but mostly just emotive- it uses 5 projectors and one overhead.
-The overhead employs a kind of cutout shadow puppet technique.
+The overhead employs a cutout shadow puppet technique.
 All the slide images have been masked.
 Masking Slides were a technique (and product) used in the 1980’s muti-image industry trade.
 Thankyou Ebay catalogs!
 Here- I am using masks to allow multiple profections to overlay and also to generate shapes.
-Fun fact: Masks were also used in the industry to build large panorama’s (via soft fades on overlapping images) and also to generate ANIMATION- Who would have thunk it!?

 Updated 06–05–2025